Sailfin molly: Importance to humans

-The sailfin molly, in its many color varieties, is of considerable interest and value to aquarists, and many artificially selected varieties are produced and sold in pet shops.
+The sailfin molly is of considerable interest and value to aquarists, and many artificially selected varieties are produced and sold in pet shops.
 Wild sailfin mollies are also bred as feeder fish for larger carnivorous fish, though usually guppies are used for that.
 Naturally occurring populations control mosquito populations by feeding on the larvae and pupae of these pests.

 Conservation

 This species is listed as "Least Concern" by the International Union for Conservation of Nature (IUCN).